Lucas Heights 2 Landfill Gas Project

 Project Information:

-Lucas Heights 2 Landfill Gas Project is an electricity generation project located at the Lucas Heights Resource Recovery Park, approximately 30km southwest of the Sydney CBD in New South Wales.
-Registered in December 2012, the project operates within a major waste management precinct situated off New Illawarra Road.
-The facility is surrounded by significant bushland areas, including the Heathcote National Park and the Holsworthy Military Area, placing it in a unique industrial zone buffered by conservation and restricted land.
+Lucas Heights 2 Landfill Gas Project is a waste sector project located at the Lucas Heights Resource Recovery Park, approximately 30 kilometres southwest of the Sydney CBD in New South Wales.
+Registered on 12 December 2012, the project operates within a major waste management facility that covers roughly 125 hectares.
+The site is situated on the Woronora Plateau, bordered by the residential suburb of Barden Ridge and the bushland of Heathcote National Park and the Holsworthy Military Area.